telerik/blazor-docs/components/stockchart/crosshairs.md

 ## Crosshair Tooltip Template

 The crosshair tooltip provides a `<Template>` where you can control the rendering of the tooltip.
 The `context` gives information of the `FormattedValue` which maps to the default rendering of the tooltip and is formatted as a string.

 For the `Value` axis you can parse that value to the type in your model (`decimal`, `double`, etc.).

+For the `Category` axis the `FormattedValue` represents the labels of the category axis.

 >caption Use the Crosshair Tooltip template to customize the value